- Ankit Sharma

 Inter-se Priority amongst Secured Creditors

 As per Section 2(16) of the Companies Act 2013 (Act), a charge refers to an interest or lien which is generated on an asset and acts a security in the event of default.
 In this regard, a subordination agreement establishes a priority of one debt over the other to secure the repayment from a debtor, when there are multiple charges over the same asset.
 If all the charge-holders are placed at an equal footing, then the charges are regarded to be on a pari passu basis.
-When the company goes into liquidation, all such secured creditors receive an amount from the proceeds generated, which is commensurate with their debt.
+When the company goes into liquidation, all such secured creditors receive an amount from the proceeds generated, which is commensurate to their debt.
 However, the secured creditors can also consent to an inter-se priority of charges.
-Upon liquidation, then, the debt of the first charge-holder would be satisfied first, before moving on to the subsequent charge-holders or creditors.
+Upon liquidation then, the debt of the first charge-holder would be satisfied first, before moving on to the subsequent charge-holders or creditors.
 Notably, Section 48 of the Transfer of Property Act 1882 (TOPA) recognises such subordination agreements and the inter-se priority amongst the secured creditors.

 The Code presents the secured creditors with two choices if the corporate debtor enters liquidation.
 First, they can realise their security interest by opting out of the liquidation proceedings, in the manner specified under Section 52.
 Second, they can relinquish their security interest to the liquidation estate and accept an amount, as per the waterfall mechanism under Section 53.
 While Section 53(1)(b) holds that the debts of the workmen and the secured creditors must be similarly placed, the Code is silent when it comes to the priority between the secured creditors themselves.